 My nephew , Sunny Jacob Philip, drove out from Trivandrum in his much used open jeep with saplings for us.
-When he arrived several hours later after losing his way, he was sitting with his knees reaching his chin, cramped and covered with foliage including a sapling of the Amherstia Nobilis.
-An Agriculture Graduate from Allahabad, Sunny spent the next morning helping us plant them with a definite plan.
+When he arrived several hours later after losing his way, he was sitting with his knees reaching his chin, cramped and covered with foliage including a sapling of the Brownea macrophylla, the Panama Flame tree, The Rose of Venezuela..
+A Graduate from the Agriculture College of the Allahabad University, Sunny spent the next morning helping us plant them with a definite plan.
 Shade , fruit and flowers.

 Sam bought plants whenever he travelled.
 As the weeks passed into months and years , our organic garden grew greener and cooler.
 The temperature inside the house dropped a couple of degrees as the sun filtered through the trees and the tinted glasses reflected the sun away.
 When Rohan our younger grandson came to visit us, he asked me very seriously , if I painted the leaves green when every goes to bed.